Hong-production/auto-annotated-portfolio/content/pages/index.md

         justifyContent: flex-start
     type: HeroSection
     actions: []
-    text: >
+    text: >+
       I specialize more in events, concerts ,and outdoor shoots.
 I love to record every precious moment because it means the most to you.

+      These are some of the projects I've worked on before and hopefully will get you interested in working with me.

   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''